 A. Yes, as of May 2019, we are able to fill insulin prescriptions thanks to a new type of 24-hour temperature-controlled and monitored packaging that keeps your medication safe.
 Due to overwhelming demand, we have rushed implementation of this new packaging technology to help meet your needs right now.

 Q. I’ve heard it’s possible to buy certain medications in Canada that aren’t sold in the US.
 Can I purchase these medications from ADV-Care?

-A. No, the law prohibits us from selling prescription medications to US-based customers if these medications are not approved in the US, even if they are approved in Canada.
+A. Yes.
+The law prohibits us from selling prescription medications to US-based customers if these medications are narcotic or controlled in the US.

 Q. One of the medications I use is sold over-the-counter in Canada.
 Can you send it to me in the US without a prescription?

 A. In general, we do not sell over-the-counter (OTC) medications.
 Some medications are OTC in Canada, but require a prescription in the US.
 We do sell many of these medications to our US-based customers; but in these cases, we still require you to provide us with a prescription.
 Canadian customers may order this limited selection of OTC drugs without a prescription.
 This also includes insulin; while some forms of insulin can be purchased OTC in Canada. we do not sell insulin to US-based customers without a prescription.

 Q. Can medications with codeine be shipped outside Canada?